Medical expert of the article

 According to numerous reviews, the method of layer-by-layer examination of organs and tissues using nuclear magnetic resonance and contrast enhancement is one of the most informative diagnostic procedures today.

-What's better?
+Which is better?
 MRI of the brain with or without contrast?

-- Malignant / benign neoplasms.
+- Malignant/benign neoplasms.

 - Infectious and inflammatory processes in the body.